putraafriandi/sales-sql-analysis/README.md

-# sales-sql-analysis
+# Sales Performance Analysis to Identify Revenue Growth Opportunities

 ## Objective
-This project aims to analyze sales performance using SQL by examining revenue trends, customer behavior, and product performance.
-The objective is to generate actionable insights that support data-driven decision-making.
+This project aims to analyze sales performance to identify key revenue drivers, high-value customers, and growth opportunities.
-Sales Performance Analysis using SQL to analyze revenue, customer behavior, and product performance.
+The goal is to provide actionable insights that can help improve business performance.

 ## Datasets
 The dataset consists of transactional data, including: